alicexue/fmri-pipeline/README.md

 #### For downloading data from Flywheel:
 - Have your Flywheel API key handy (see your user profile).
 - To export raw BIDS, you must have [Docker](https://docs.docker.com/get-docker/) installed and running, and the [Flywheel CLI](https://docs.flywheel.io/hc/en-us/articles/360008162214-Installing-the-Flywheel-Command-Line-Interface-CLI-) installed.
-You will need to log into the CLI with your API key.
+You will need to log into the CLI with your API key (see your Flywheel user profile - run the command `fw login <API key>`).

 #### For running fMRI analyses:
 - directory with fmriprep output named 'fmriprep' (see Directory Structure below)